Tapioca: Environmental issues

-There is an issue with tapioca because a large amount of water is needed in order to produce it.
+The main issue with tapioca is the large amount of water needed to produce it.
 One factory reports that it uses around 60 m^{3} for one ton of tapioca starch just in the first step of processing.
 With this much water being used, properly disposing of the wastewater is a priority.
-Cassava contains cyanide, and depending on whether the tapioca is made for human consumption or industrial purposes there will be less or more cyanide.
-The wastewater used to process the tapioca contains this cyanide and if the wastewater is leaked into bodies of water containing aquatic life, due to the contaminated water's low pH, there is a direct effect on fish and possibly other animals that live on the shores of the polluted water.
+Cassava contains cyanide, and depending on whether the tapioca is made for human consumption or industrial purposes, cyanide levels vary.
+The wastewater used to process the tapioca contains this cyanide and if the wastewater is leaked into bodies of water containing aquatic life, due to the contaminated water's low pH, a detrimental effect occurs on fish and possibly other animals that live in or near the polluted water.
 Water pollution from tapioca manufacturing has been a problem in many countries in Southeast Asia.

 A typical Indonesian tapioca factory in 2011 produces wastewater with three times the allowed amount of cyanides.
-The bigger issues relative to regulatory limits are the total suspended solids, biochemical oxygen demand, chemical oxygen demand values.
+The bigger issues relative to regulatory limits are the total suspended solids, biochemical oxygen demand, and chemical oxygen demand values.
 As a result, the main proposed treatment methods include anaerobic digestion (producing methane-rich biogas), as fertilizer, and possible future reuse of the starch within.
-(An aerobic treatment system has been successful run in Thailand in 2004.)
+(An aerobic treatment system has been successfully run in Thailand in 2004.)
 As of 2023, the technology to recycle the suspended starch granules in tapioca starch wastewater has become mature enough under the name of "liquid sugar".
-It is expected to create more money-value compared to biogas.
+It is expected to create more value compared to biogas.